laboon/ebook/text/25_test_plans.md

 Let's start with a simple example.
 We are testing an e-commerce software system and checking that adding one item to the cart, when the cart is already empty, will display "1" as the number of items in the cart.
 The precondition is that the cart contains zero items.
 This may have been accomplished in a variety of ways: the user has never logged in before; the user is already logged in and bought any items that were in the cart, resetting the counter; or any existing items that were in the cart have been removed without being bought.
 From the point of view of this case, it does not matter how this point (i.e., the cart containing zero items) has been reached, only that it does.

-Conversely, the actual execution steps should be spelled out very clearly:
+On the other hand, the actual execution steps should be spelled out very clearly:

 1. Search for item "SAMPLE-BOX" by selecting the "Search" text box, entering `SAMPLE-BOX`, and hitting the "Search" button.
 2. An item labeled "SAMPLE-BOX" should be displayed.
 Click on the button labeled  "Add Item to Cart" next to the picture of the SAMPLE-BOX.